anakhaei/CarND-Advanced-Lane-Lines/writeup_template.md

 [//]: # (Image References)

-[image1]: ./examples/undistort_output.png "Undistorted"
-[image2]: ./test_images/test1.jpg "Road Transformed"
+[image1]: ./images/undt_chess.png "Distortion correction"
+[image2]: ./images/undist_images.png "Distortion correction"
-[image3]: ./examples/binary_combo_example.jpg "Binary Example"
+[image3]: ./images/bin_img_1.png "Binary Example"
+[image4]: ./images/perspective_mat.png "Perspective Transform Matrix Calculation"
-[image4]: ./examples/warped_straight_lines.jpg "Warp Example"
+[image5]: ./images/perspective_2.png "Warp Example"
-[image5]: ./examples/color_fit_lines.jpg "Fit Visual"
+[image6]: ./images/windows.png "Fit Visual"
-[image6]: ./examples/example_output.jpg "Output"
+[image7]: ./images/processed_img.png "Draw Lane"
 [video1]: ./project_video.mp4 "Video"

 ### Camera Calibration

-#### 1. Briefly state how you computed the camera matrix and distortion coefficients.
-Provide an example of a distortion corrected calibration image.

-I used th eprovided chessboard images to calibrate the camera. as it was used in the coursed
+I used the provided chessboard images to calibrate the camera.
 I start by preparing "object points" and "image points".
 Object points are 3D cordinates of the chessboard corners and and image points are 2D corners.
 By using 'cv2.findChessboardCorners', I can find the corners of the chess board and append them the image points vector.

 I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.